Vini2/agtools/docs/metagenapplications.md

 ```

 !!! note
-    Circular contigs do not means plasmids all the time.
+    Circular contigs do not mean plasmids all the time.
 This example script is a first pass.
 For confirmation, you have to run gene/marker checks (replication proteins, MOB/relaxase, AMR markers) with downstream tools (e.g., PlasmidFinder or PLASMe) after you shortlist candidates from the graph.

 ## Identify bacteriophage candidates from an assembly graph